2010 Carolina Panthers season

-The 2010 Carolina Panthers season was the franchise's 16th season in the National Football League, and their ninth and final under head coach John Fox.
+The 2010 season was the Carolina Panthers' 16th in the National Football League (NFL), and their ninth and final season under head coach John Fox.
 They entered the season trying to improve on their 8–8 record from 2009, but failed to do so with a record of 2–14 and were officially eliminated from postseason contention in Week 11.
-It was the franchise's worst record since 2001, when they went 1–15.
-In Week 16, the team clinched the NFL's worst record of the year and earned the #1 pick in the 2011 NFL Draft.
+It was the franchise's worst record between going 1–15 in 2001 and finishing 2–15 in 2023.
+The Panthers finished last in the NFC South for the first time since 2002.
+In Week 16, the team clinched the NFL's worst record of the year and earned the #1 pick in the 2011 NFL draft.
 They would go on to select quarterback Cam Newton with that pick.
 On December 31, 2010, it was announced that the contracts of Fox and his entire coaching staff would not be renewed.

-As of 2022, the only member of the 2010 squad still active and still a Panther is long snapper J. J. Jansen.
+This was the first season since 2001 that Julius Peppers was not on the opening-day roster, as he signed with the Chicago Bears (although he would return for a second and final spell in 2017).

 Offseason

-NFL Draft
+NFL draft

-The Panthers did not have a first round pick in the 2010 draft as it was traded to the San Francisco 49ers in a deal that got the Panthers a second and fourth round pick in the 2009 NFL Draft.
+The Panthers did not have a first round pick in the 2010 draft as it was traded to the San Francisco 49ers in a deal that got the Panthers a second and fourth round pick in the 2009 NFL draft.
 The Panthers also traded their fifth round pick to the Kansas City Chiefs for defensive tackle Tank Tyler, and their sixth round pick to the Cleveland Browns for defensive tackle Louis Leonard.
 The Panthers acquired a sixth round pick from the Oakland Raiders from a trade in the 2009 draft that sent a 2009 seventh round pick to the Raiders.